maket000/vortex-writeups/2/readme.md

     execute ACTION on each checkpoint
 ```

-Alright, so we can excecute arbitrary commands every file by using these two flags, let's try it out.
+Alright, so we can execute arbitrary commands every file by using these two flags, let's try it out.
 We'll make the first argument `/vortex/vortex2`, that way `tar` will have something to try to archive and run the checkpoint action on.

 ```console
 vortex2@vortex:~$ /vortex/vortex2 /vortex/vortex2 "--checkpoint=1" "--checkpoint-action=exec=cat /etc/vortex_pass/vortex3"